 \subsubsection{Injectivities and Emissivities}

-Two secondary concepts of the Landauer-Büttiker formalism are the emissivity and the injectivity \cite{buttiker1993,buttiker1995}.
+Two secondary concepts of the Landauer--Büttiker formalism are the emissivity and the injectivity \cite{buttiker1993,buttiker1995}.
 The injectivity $\partial\langle c_n^\dagger c_n\rangle/\partial\mu_a$ expresses how much the electronic density $\langle c_n^\dagger c_n\rangle$ varies when one raises the chemical potential $\mu_a$ of lead $a$.
 The emissivity $\partial I_a/\partial (H_\text{sr})_{nn}$ is the variation of current $I_a$ upon a change of electric potential $(H_\text{sr})_{nn}$.
-These two concepts arise naturally when one extends quantum transport to AC regimes or non-linear regimes to introduce a minimum treatment of the effect of electron-electron interactions, see the discussion around Eq.~\eqref{eq:landauer_dipole}.
+These two concepts arise naturally when one extends quantum transport to AC regimes or non-linear regimes to introduce a minimal treatment of the effect of electron-electron interactions, see the discussion around Eq.~\eqref{eq:landauer_dipole}.

 The injectivity arises naturally in the formalism and reads at zero temperature,